A Sky Full of Stars: Chart performance

 "A Sky Full of Stars" reached number one in more than 70 countries on iTunes during its first day, with over 120,000 units sold.
 It reached the Top 10 on the official rankings of nearly every country it charted in, including number nine on the UK Singles Chart.
 In Australia, the song reached number two on the ARIA Charts, becoming Coldplay's highest peak since "Viva la Vida" in 2008.
 In the week starting 27 November 2023, it returned to the ranking at number 43.
 "A Sky Full of Stars" has also peaked at number two in New Zealand, making it the band's highest-charting single to date and their fifth top-ten single in the country.

-On 31 May 2014, the song rose to number 10 on the US Billboard Hot 100, becoming their third hit to achieve the feat.
+On the chart dating 17 May 2014, the single debuted at number 24 on the US Billboard Hot 100.
+The following week, the single dropped down to number 43, but then surged up to number 10 the week after, becoming their third top ten hit, as well as their first since "Viva la Vida", which reached number one in 2008.
+The single would spend a total of 26 weeks on the charts and managed to make the Billboard Hot 100 Year-End list for 2014, where it placed at number 51.
 It additionally was their first number-one on Hot Rock Songs and second on Hot Dance Club Songs.
 As of November 2014, "A Sky Full of Stars" has sold over a million digital units in the United States.
 In June 2024, PPL ranked it as Coldplay's ninth-most played track on British media.
 A year later, the song was placed at number 403 on the list of most streamed songs of all time on Apple Music.